peterhinch/micropython_ir/TRANSMITTER.md

 On ESP32 the demo uses pin 23 for IR output and pins 18 and 19 for pushbuttons.
 These pins may be changed.
 The only device resource used is `RMT(0)`.

+On Raspberry Pi Pico the demo uses pin 17 for IR output and pins 18 and 19 for pushbuttons.
+These pins may be changed.
+The driver uses the PIO to emulate a device similar to the ESP32 RMT.
+The device driver is [documented here](./RP2_RMT.md); this is for experimenters and those wanting to use the library in conjunction with their own PIO assembler code.

 ## 1.1 Pyboard Wiring

 I use the following circuit which delivers just under 40mA to the diode.
 R2 may